-The Council has installed three public access defibrillators, the first at the Scout Hall in School Road, followed by one at the Rec Pavilion and another at Redhill Village Hall.
-All these defibrillators are securely mounted in cabinets on external walls and are available for use at any time by residents or medical professionals.
+The Council has installed three public access defibrillators: the Scout Hall in School Road, the Pavilion at the Recreation Field and at Redhill Village Hall.
+All these defibrillators are on external walls and are available for use at any time by residents or medical professionals.
 In an emergency you should always call 999 and the Ambulance Service will assess the circumstances and, if they feel that it would be right to use the defibrillator, give the cabinet access code and provide guidance on how to treat the patient.

-Please let us know if you need more information and, especially, if you hear of anyone having used the Redhill or Wrington defibrillators.
+Please let us know if you need more information and, especially, if you hear of anyone having used the defibrillators.